-protein.
-This position is connected to ALA-88 and VAL-60 in our model, and does not appear in the network suggested by [17], but has been implicated by NMR experiments [12] as being dynamically linked to the active site.
-Thus, our method appears to capture a richer set of interactions than that are possible using SCA.
+In addition to the pathway between HIS-70 and GLY-49, we also identify residues not on the pathway that are connected to other parts of the protein including, for example ASN-61 of the protein.
+This position is connected to ALA-88 and VAL-60 in our model, and does not appear in the network suggested by [22], but has been implicated by NMR experiments [15] as being dynamically linked to the active site.
+Thus, our method appears to capture a richer set of interactions than those possible using SCA.